Jormart/P04-eCommerce-Application/README.md

 # eCommerce Application

-This repository contains my personal implementation of an eCommerce application, demonstrating authentication, authorization, and security best practices in a Spring Boot environment.
+This repository contains my implementation of an eCommerce application, demonstrating authentication, authorization, and security best practices in a Spring Boot environment.

 ## Project Overview
 This application is developed in Java using Spring Boot, Hibernate ORM, and an H2 in-memory database, allowing a fresh state each time the application restarts.